oskarrough/codesandnotes/content/2-Front-end/JavaScript/jQuery.md

 # jQuery

-Give some tips as so whether you should invest time in jQuery.
+TODO: Give some tips as so whether you should invest time in jQuery.

-When to use jQuery?
+TODO: When to use jQuery?
 When not?

 ### See more